 Forward Your Products to Amazon

-Amazon has more than 100 warehouses across the states.
-Some warehouses cover more than a million square feet.
-You will let them know which products you’re shipping, and they will inform you which warehouses are easily shipping your products.
+Amazon has more than 100 warehouses across the U.S. Some warehouses cover more than 1 million square feet.
+You will let them know which products you’re shipping, and they will inform you which warehouses can easily ship your products.

-Once Amazon receives and accepts your products, they will sort it out and add it to their inventory.
-Your products are then stored in their warehouses.
+Once Amazon receives and accepts your products, it will add them to its inventory.
+Your products are stored in Amazon’s warehouses.
 In the event that something goes wrong in the warehouse, Amazon will compensate you for the damage.

 Get Complete Order Fulfillment

-When a customer places an order for one of your products, Amazon picks, packs, ships, and tracks the order for you.
-An Amazon warehouse worker or robot picks up your product from storage, packs it in a box, and ships it to the customer.
-Moreover, once the customer receives your product, Amazon follows up to make sure the sellers are satisfied with the shipment.
+When a customer places an order for one of your products, Amazon picks, packs, ships and tracks the order for you.
+An Amazon warehouse worker or robot picks up your product from storage, packs it in a box and ships it to the customer.
+Once the customer receives your product, Amazon follows up to make sure the sellers are satisfied with the shipment.

 Amazon Handles Returns and Refunds

-Amazon assists in handling returns, refunds, and supporting conveniently handling return and refund processes that its customers have grown accustomed to.
+Amazon assists in handling returns, refunds and supports the processes its customers have grown accustomed to.

-Even though many sellers choose Amazon as their business choice, the pricing model is important to many.
-The FBA method costs a lot of money.
-Amazon charges both storage fees and fulfillment fees along with long-term storage fees.
+Even though many sellers choose Amazon, the pricing model is important to many.
+The FBA method is expensive.
+Amazon charges both storage fees and fulfillment fees.

-In addition, every state in the United States has different regulations for sales tax collection, which makes it difficult to automate the tax rules without an agent.
-Importantly, to increase efficiency, Amazon gives you the option of commingling your products with the same products from other buyers.
+Every state has different regulations for sales tax collection, which makes it difficult to automate the tax rules without an agent.
+To increase efficiency, Amazon gives you the option of commingling your products with the same products from other sellers.

 Amazon FBA Cost

-Below are some fees charged to Amazon sellers:
+Amazon FBA pricing can be confusing.
+Below are some of the many fees charged to Amazon sellers:

 - Referral fees